-The Westfield Historical Society’s Hall of Fame Selection Committee inducted ten individuals/families into the Westfield Hall of Fame at the Echo Lake Country Club on Wednesday, September 19 before 210 people.
-The inductees were honored for being accomplished in their field as well as having made a significant impact on the town, state or nation.
-The inductees were announced by a short musical introduction by musicians from the Westfield Symphony Orchestra.
+The Westfield Historical Society’s Hall of Fame Selection Committee inducted ten individuals/families into the Westfield Hall of Fame at Echo Lake Country Club on Wednesday, September 19, 2012.
+Mayor Andrew Skibitsky welcomed the assembled 210 guests before turning the evening over to Master of Ceremonies, Richard Bagger, former mayor of Westfield and later Chief of Staff to New Jersey Governor Christie.
+Musicians from the Westfield Symphony Orchestra presented a short musical introduction as inductees were announced.
+Inductees were honored for being accomplished in their field as well as having made a significant impact on the town, state or nation.
 Three of the honorees from the 1700 – 1800s were represented by actors from the Westfield Community Players.
-Mayor Andrew Skibitsky introduced the event and Richard Bagger, former Chief of Staff to Governor Christie, was the Master of Ceremonies.
 The 2012 inductees were:

 Sam Downer Jr.(1760-1848): He operated an inn for travelers on the New York/Philadelphia stage coach line.
 His store was a central market for bartering farm produce.
 He was an original investor in the Elizabeth Town/Somerville Railway.
 Sam was a Revolutionary War hero.